okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/configure-packages/net/addconfigpkg.md

 All of our .NET SDKs are hosted on [NuGet](https://www.nuget.org/).
-These instructions show you how to install all the dependencies you need to configure your web application to use the Okta middleware.
+These instructions show you how to install all of the dependencies that you need to configure your web application to use the Okta middleware.

 Install the following dependencies in your project: